Keith Drury (artist)

 Keith Drury (born 1964) is a Northern Ireland artist initially known for oil paintings and for cityscapes created by 3D modelling.
-Many of his early oil on canvas artworks featured leading political and religious leaders.
-Some were controversial and raised criticism, with the more contentious works gaining national media attention.
+Many of his early oil on canvas artworks gained national media attention.
+He is now best known for his intricate and highly coloured urban landscapes.

 Life and education

 Keith Alan Drury was born in the Newtownbreda area of Belfast.

 Drury’s elementary education was at Newtownbreda Primary School and his secondary education was completed at Annadale Grammar School.
-He went on to graduate from Queen's University Belfast, QUB, with an Honours degree in Accountancy and Business, before working at Short Brothers and in the National Health Service.
-Returning to QUB, he graduated with a degree in Theology and became an ordained minister with the Presbyterian Church in Ireland.
+He went on to graduate from Queen's University Belfast with an Honours degree in Business and Economics (BSSc Hons) before working at Short Brothers and in the National Health Service.
+Returning to QUB, he graduated with a Bachelor’s Degree in Theology (BDiv Hons) and became an ordained minister with the Presbyterian Church in Ireland.
 During this period, Drury was the Minister of May Street Church Belfast and served as a Board Member of Belfast City Centre Management, working with the Chamber of Commerce and Department for Regional Development.
 After 19 years in ministry, he resigned to become a professional artist in 2009.
 During this time, Drury combined art with graphic design and book publishing before his 3D modelling style became successful and he was able to work full-time as an artist.

-The majority of Drury’s art is created at his gallery and studio (open to the public) on the Belmont Road in East Belfast.
+The majority of Drury’s art is created at his home studio but his work can be viewed and purchased online, or at his gallery (open to the public) on the Belmont Road in East Belfast.

 Controversy

 Drury went professional as an artist in 2009.
-His early works were mainly oil on canvas and some featured controversial subjects, or included political and religious satire, often gaining much criticism.
+His early works were mainly oil on canvas and some featured controversial subjects, or included political and religious satire.

 One portrait showed DUP politician, Iris Robinson, wife of former First Minister of Northern Ireland in a 'Marilyn Monroe pose'.
 Another depicted Rev Dr Ian Paisley (also DUP) wearing an Irish Tricolour tie, alongside his opposite number, Sinn Féin's Martin McGuinness, in a Union Flag tie (an image seen as offensive by some from both political allegiances).

 In 2010 Drury exhibited an oil painting in the Marketplace Theatre and Arts Centre in Armagh which alluded to the child abuse scandal in the Roman Catholic Church.
 It pictured Cardinal Sean Brady, head of the Catholic Church in Ireland, who was involved in an alleged cover-up, wearing a baby’s dummy (pacifier) instead of a crucifix.
 There were calls for the portrait to be removed from public display.
 Defending his work, Drury told the press that although people could choose to take offence, the painting could be viewed in a variety of ways.